Archduchess Maria Antonia of Austria (1899–1977)

 Archduchess Maria Antonia of Austria Maria Antonia, Erzherzogin von Österreich-Toskana (13 July 1899 – 22 October 1977) was a daughter of Archduke Leopold Salvator of Austria and Infanta Blanca of Spain.
-She was member of the Tuscan branch of the Imperial House of Habsburg, an Archduchess of Austria and Princess of Tuscany by birth.
-In 1919, after the fall of the Austro Hungary Empire, she moved with her family to Spain.
+She was member of the Tuscan branch of the Imperial House of Habsburg-Lorraine, an Archduchess of Austria and Princess of Tuscany by birth.
+In 1919, after the dissolution of Austria-Hungary, she moved with her family to Spain.
 In 1924 she married Ramón de Orlandis y Villalonga, a Spanish aristocrat.
-When she became a widow during the Spanish civil war Archduchess Maria Antonia moved permanently to South America where she remarried.
+When she became a widow during the Spanish Civil War, Archduchess Maria Antonia moved permanently to South America where she remarried.

 Early life

 Archduchess Maria Antonia of Austria was born on 13 July 1899 at Zagreb, then part of Austria-Hungary.
-She was the sixth of ten children of Archduke Leopold Salvator of Austria (1863–1931) and of his wife Infanta Blanca of Spain (1868–1949).
+She was the sixth of ten children of Archduke Leopold Salvator of Austria (1863–1931) and of his wife Princess Blanca of Bourbon (1868–1949).
 She was given the baptismal names Maria Antonia Roberta Blanka Leopoldina Karole Josepha Raphaela Michaela Ignatia Aurelia, but was called Mimi, by her family.

-Archduchess Maria Antonia grew up in the last period of Habsburg monarchy.
+Archduchess Maria Antonia grew up in the last period of the Habsburg monarchy.
 She was raised with her many brothers and sisters in the various properties owned by her parents.
-While in Vienna, they lived at the Palais Toskana with Schloss Wilhelminenberg as their country state.
+While in Vienna, they lived at the Palais Toskana with Schloss Wilhelminenberg as their country estate.
 Vacations were spent in Italy where Infanta Blanca owned a rural property near Viareggio.
 Theirs was a multi cultural household as Archduchess Maria Antonia's paternal ancestors had reigned in Austria, Tuscany and the Kingdom of the Two Sicilies.
 Her maternal family had reigned in Spain, Parma, Modena, Portugal and France.

 The fourth of five sisters, Archduchess Maria Antonia was raised paired with her younger sister Archduchess Assumpta.